 The Senior or Specialist Worker visa is not significantly different from its predecessor, the Intra Company Transfer visa.

-The eligibility criteria remain largely the same however the minimum salary has increased from £41,500 per year to £42,400 per year.
+The eligibility criteria remain largely the same however the minimum salary has increased to £45,800 per year.

 The ICT visa’s graduate trainee route is now a separate standalone visa type.

 Yes, you can bring certain family members known as “dependants” with you.
 These are your: